UWIS dive: Group dive under the ice cover

 Snapshot - 119.png

-The map also shows the locations of the buoys adn one predefined target "GEO".
-There you will find an underwater geocache to navigate with UWIS.
+The map view also showed the locations of UWIS buoys and a predefined waypoint labeled "GEO," marking an underwater geocache for divers to navigate to.

 Snapshot - 118.png